The perturbative vacua in string geometry theory: Deriving the path-integrals of perturbative strings on string backgrounds

 where

 where $G_{\mu\nu}(x)$, $B_{\mu\nu}(x)$, and $\Phi(x)$ represent string backgrounds in the ten dimensions, and $\phi$ will be determined later.
-Actually, it was shown that an infinite number of equations of motion of string geometry theory are consistently truncated by these configurations (\ref{eq:sec3_condition2}) when $\phi =0$, to finite numbers of equations of motion of the supergravities in \cite{Honda:2020sbl, Honda:2021rcd}.
+Actually, it was shown that an infinite number of equations of motion of string geometry theory are consistently truncated by these configurations (\ref{eq:sec3_condition2}) when $\phi =0$, to finite numbers of the equations of motion of the NS-NS sector of the ten-dimensional supergravities in \cite{Honda:2020sbl, Honda:2021rcd}.
 Then, it is natural to expect to be able to derive the path-integral of perturbative strings on the string backgrounds by considering fluctuations around (\ref{eq:sec3_condition2}) in string geometry theory.